jw20191n/dharmasprouts/README.md

 * Developed algorithm recommending dharma materials based on the user’s input data.
 * Utilized GoogleAnalytics and GoogleSearchConsole to track website traffic.
 <br/>
-This is a volunteer project that I did for [Tsechen Kunchab Ling](https://sakyatemple.org/).
+This is a volunteer project for [Tsechen Kunchab Ling](https://sakyatemple.org/).